Dreams (The Cranberries song)

-"Dreams" is the debut single of Irish rock band the Cranberries.
-It was originally released in September 1992 and later appeared on the band's debut album, Everybody Else Is Doing It, So Why Can't We?
+"Dreams" is a song by Irish rock band the Cranberries.
+It was originally released in October 1992 by Island Records as the band's debut single and later appeared on the band's debut album, Everybody Else Is Doing It, So Why Can't We?
 (1993).
-The song reached the top 50 of the US Hot 100 and the top 30 of the UK Singles Chart in early 1994.
+The song reached the top 50 of the US Billboard Hot 100 and the top 30 of the UK Singles Chart.
 A 1990 demo version was released in Ireland only in the summer of that year under their initial band name, the Cranberry Saw Us.
 At the end of the song, the backing vocals are sung by Mike Mahoney, ex-boyfriend of Cranberries lead singer Dolores O'Riordan.
+Three different music videos were made to promote the single, directed by John Maybury, Peter Scammell and Nico Soultanakis.

 In 2017, the song was released as an acoustic, stripped-down version on the band's Something Else album.

 Background

 According to lead singer Dolores O'Riordan, "Dreams" was written for an early love; she explained, "I wrote that about my first love when I was living in Ireland ...
 It's about feeling really in love for the first time".
 The song was later released on a demo tape with "Linger" that helped generate excitement for the band.

-In an interview for New Musical Express, guitarist Noel Hogan said of the song:
+In a 2019 interview for New Musical Express, guitarist Noel Hogan said of the song:

 Critical reception

-Upon the 1992 release, Ian Gittins from Melody Maker named "Dreams" Single of the Week.
+Upon the 1992 release, Ian Gittins from Melody Maker named it Single of the Week.
 He complimented it as "intoxicating, beguiling, a gossamer waltz across sacred ground", and concluded, "So enjoy the delicate but profound delights of 'Dreams' now.
 The Cranberries may never be this good again."
+On the 1994 re-release, the magazine's Paul Mathur felt it "doesn't quite scale such heights" as 'Linger'.

-On the 1994 re-release, Alan Jones from Music Week wrote, "A very different track to the long-lasting "Linger", "Dreams" is a more uptempo piece, less melodic but still a good bet."
-Charles Aaron from Spin commented, "Sinéadish wails over the drumbeat from Modern English's "I Melt with You".
+Larry Flick from Billboard magazine wrote, "As predecessor 'Linger' does just that on the pop charts, band offers a new track for modern rock to get to work on.
+'Dreams' should do the trick, with twining vocal harmonies and upbeat, sparkling guitars.
+Unusual, striking midsection also will draw attention, and song eventually should follow 'Linger' to top 40."
+Alan Jones from Music Week said, "A very different track to the long-lasting 'Linger', 'Dreams' is a more uptempo piece, less melodic but still a good bet."

+Leesa Daniels from Smash Hits gave it a score of four out of five, praising the song as a "marvellous" follow-up.
+She said, "It hooks you right from the start with twangy guitars and loud drums.
+Then it calms down and Dolores comes in, singing like an angel."
+Clark Collis from Select felt it "strongly signposted a lilting Sundays feel".
+Charles Aaron from Spin commented, "Sinéadish wails over the drumbeat from Modern English's 'I Melt with You'.
 Dope.
 But after enduring the video, I sure hope singer Dolores O'Riordan has more compelling dreams than trotting around with a white horse and digging up hunks in the countryside."